Grants and Funding Opportunities

 Click here to access website

 The USDA’s Rural Microentrepreneur Assistance Program (RMAP) for fiscal year (FY) 2024 provides loans and grants to a non-profit entity, or public institutions of higher education as a Microenterprise Development Organization (MDO) to establish revolving loan funds to provide loans to rural microenterprises and micro entrepreneurs.
 Loan funds are used by the MDO to establish or recapitalize a revolving loan program for making microloans to a rural microentrepreneur business.
 Grant funds are used by the MDO to provide technical assistance and entrepreneurship training to rural individuals and businesses.
-Maximum awards are $500,000 for loans, and $100,000 for grants.
-Match is 15-25%.

 Click here to access website